 The future energy challenge calls for new supplies of affordable sustainable energy.
 Making greater use of the available spectrum of varying renewable energy systems is a way to meet the climate change challenge while helping to secure the availability of energy supplies to us all.

 You will study several subjects such as bioenergy production and refining technologies, bioenergy end-use technologies and the international trade of biofuels.
-The subject is well suited for students who have a basic knowledge of energy technology from their Bachelor’s studies, such as flow theory and thermodynamics, and wish to become professionals in bio-energy systems.
+The subject is well suited for students who have a basic knowledge of energy technology from their bachelor’s studies, such as flow theory and thermodynamics, and wish to become professionals in bioenergy systems.

-Degree: Master of Science in Technology Extent of studies: 120 credits Duration: 2 academic years Studies begin: September Language of instruction English
+Degree: Master of Science in Technology Extent of studies: 120 credits Duration: 2 academic years Studies begin: September Language of instruction: English

 Green energy and technology is in the core of LUT’s expertise.

 - take part in strategic planning at a national level to increase the use of bio-energy nationally

 The program includes core studies, specialization studies, minor studies and language studies.

 Core studies (17-18 ECTS credits) include courses on maintenance management, bio-energy, technology and society, turbo-machinery.

 Specialization studies (102 ECTS credits).
 Specialization studies include obligatory and elective studies: